LonaBam/alx-system_engineering-deveops/0x01-shell_permissions/README.md

-7-everybody - This script adds execution permission to the owner, group and other users to a file 8-James_Bond - This scripts gives the owner and group no rights and others all the permissions 9-John_Doe - This script sets the mode of a file to rwxr-w-wx
+7-everybody - This script adds execution permission to the owner, group and other users to a file 8-James_Bond - This scripts gives the owner and group no rights and others all the permissions 9-John_Doe - This script sets the mode of a file to rwxr-w-wx = 10-mirror_permissions - This script sets the mode of a file to mirror another file's mode